 - Customer Value Leadership—Winners in this category will have generated new sources of growth by rethinking how they combine products and services throughout product lifecycles.
 Winners, for example, will have transformed their business models by creating new and innovative ways to service and support their customers.

-- Enterprise Technology Leadership—Winners in this category will have revamped their corporate IT and communications strategies and systems, embracing approaches such as cloud computing, social media, and advanced enterprise software applications.
-Winning projects will contribute positively to creating competitive advantage and driving greater enterprise performance, and they will also serve as examples of how transformative technologies can contribute to the development of the manufacturing industry in the future.
+- Enterprise Integration and Technology Leadership—Winners in this category will have revamped their corporate IT and communications strategies and systems, embracing approaches such as cloud computing, social media, and advanced enterprise software applications.
+Winning projects will have contributed to competitive advantage and greater enterprise performance by, for example, creating digital threads that manufacturers can use to more effectively manage and deliver products and services.
+Winning projects will also serve as examples of how transformative technologies can contribute to the development of the manufacturing industry in the future.

-- Innovation Process Leadership—Winners in this category will have accelerated processes and embraced cutting-edge technologies, enabling them to consistently and predictably bring new products to market and innovate within their four walls.
-Winners in this category, for example, will have formalized, reengineered, and streamlined innovation processes while employing technologies such as 3D modeling and simulation, product lifecycle management, and additive manufacturing that allow manufacturers to effectively manage the digital lifecycles of their products and solutions.
+- Collaborative Innovation Leadership—Through the creative use of crowdsourcing, collaboration platforms, and the engagement of team members up and down their organizations, winners in this category will have found ways to consistently and predictably bring new products to market and innovate within their four walls.
+Winners in this category will also have employed technologies such as 3D modeling and simulation, product lifecycle management, and additive manufacturing that allow manufacturers to accelerate innovation.

-- Internet of Things in Manufacturing Leadership—Winners in this category will have improved their production and supply chain processes by leveraging insights they have gained by adding connectivity to their plant equipment.
+- Internet of Things in Manufacturing Leadership—Winners in this category will have improved their production and supply chain processes by leveraging insights they have gained by adding connectivity to their plant equipment in a safe and secure manner.
 Successful nominees, for example, will have added sensors and connectivity to plant floor equipment to optimize maintenance, operations, and quality.

-- Mobility in Manufacturing Leadership—Winners in this category will have improved operational efficiency and employee engagement by leveraging mobile devices, platforms, and applications in plants and supply chains in a safe, cost-effective, and secure manner.
-Winning manufacturers, for example, will have deployed mobile devices and applications to allow plant workers to monitor and respond to operational metrics in real time.
+- Mobility in Manufacturing Leadership—Winners in this category will have improved operational efficiency and employee engagement by leveraging mobile devices, platforms, and applications in plants and supply chains safely, cost-effectively, and securely.
+Winning manufacturers, for example, will have deployed mobile devices and applications to allow plant workers to inspect products and equipment and monitor and respond to operational metrics in real time.

 - Supply Chain Leadership—Winners in this category will have rethought and reengineered how and from where they source materials, manage suppliers, and, produce, and deliver products to customers, all with the discipline of efficiently managing the overall value chain and maximizing customer value.
 Winning projects in this category will have undertaken efforts to revamp and optimize supply chain and related processes, with an eye toward speeding to market products that deliver maximum value to customers.